 - Electronics: cell phones, digital cameras, printer cartridges, GPS devices, lithium batteries, laptops, tablets, video games and televisions

 - Grocery items: infant formula, laundry detergent, cigarettes, energy drinks and high-end liquor

 - Over-the-counter medications: allergy medicines, pseudoephedrine-based cold medicines, weight loss pills, diabetic testing strips and pain relievers

 - Health and beauty items – pregnancy tests, high-end lotions and creams, teeth whitening strips, razor blades and electronic toothbrushes

 - Home goods: high-end vacuums, mixers, blenders

-Employee theft was the second leading cause of shrinkage in 2015 (latest figures available), accounting for 33 percent of retail loss equated to $16.2 billion annually.
-The average loss from dishonest employees is $1,234, said a National Retail Security survey.
+Employee theft was the second leading cause of shrinkage in 2021, accounting for 28.5 percent of retail loss equated to $16.2 billion annually.
+The average loss from dishonest employees is more than $1,500, said a National Retail Security survey.

 Like shoplifting, employee theft occurs by concealing merchandise in a bag or pocket and removing it from the store.
-Stealing cash, allowing others to steal merchandise, eating food, and by refund, credit card or check fraud are other methods of employee theft, says Mulholland Security.
+Stealing cash, allowing others to steal merchandise, eating food, and by refund, credit card or check fraud are other methods of employee theft.

 They added, “Employee theft is an insidious crime because the merchant is paying a wage and benefits to the thief on top of paying for the cost of their dishonestly.
 Studies have shown that employees can do a lot more damage than shoplifters because they are trusted and have an insider’s knowledge of store security measures.”